vortigont/espem/docs/BUILD.md

 ```
 It should populate `/data` dir with `js`, `css`, `index.html.gz`, etc...

-To upload LitlleFS image for ESP32 (until core v2 is out) it is required to use an uploader binary *mklittlefs*.
-Pls, download version for your OS from [here](https://github.com/earlephilhower/mklittlefs/releases) and put the binary to the root dir of the project.
+OBSOLETE: <del>To upload LitlleFS image for ESP32 (until core v2 is out) it is required to use an uploader binary *mklittlefs*.
+Pls, download version for your OS from [here](https://github.com/earlephilhower/mklittlefs/releases) and put the binary to the root dir of the project.</del>

 Now the FS image and firmware could be uploaded to the controller, just run
 ```sh